josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/using_viewport_as_texture.md

 @Image(source: "planet_new_viewport.png")

-Select the [ColorRect](https://docs.godotengine.org/en/stable/classes/class_colorrect.html#class-colorrect) and in the inspector set the anchors preset to Full Rect.
+Select the [ColorRect](https://docs.godotengine.org/en/stable/classes/class_colorrect.html#class-colorrect) and in the inspector set the anchors preset to `Full Rect`.
 This will ensure that the [ColorRect](https://docs.godotengine.org/en/stable/classes/class_colorrect.html#class-colorrect) takes up the entire [SubViewport](https://docs.godotengine.org/en/stable/classes/class_subviewport.html#class-subviewport).

 @Image(source: "planet_new_colorrect.png")

-Next, we add a [Shader Material](https://docs.godotengine.org/en/stable/classes/class_shadermaterial.html#class-shadermaterial) to the [ColorRect](https://docs.godotengine.org/en/stable/classes/class_colorrect.html#class-colorrect) (ColorRect > CanvasItem > Material > Material > New ShaderMaterial).
+Next, we add a [Shader Material](https://docs.godotengine.org/en/stable/classes/class_shadermaterial.html#class-shadermaterial) to the [ColorRect](https://docs.godotengine.org/en/stable/classes/class_colorrect.html#class-colorrect) (ColorRect > CanvasItem > Material > Material > `New ShaderMaterial`).

 > Note: Basic familiarity with shading is recommended for this tutorial.
 However, even if you are new
 > to shaders, all the code will be provided, so you should have no problem following along.
 >

 Click the dropdown menu button for the shader material and click / Edit.
-From here go to Shader > New Shader. give it a name and click "Create". click the shader in the inspector to open the shader editor.
+From here go to Shader > `New Shader`. give it a name and click "Create". click the shader in the inspector to open the shader editor.
 Delete the default code and add the following: